ADVERTISEMENT FEATURE FOR LIFEWAY

 The name is thought to originate from the Slavic word ‘Keif’(1) and Turkish word ‘keyif’(3) both of which mean ‘living well’ or ‘good feeling’

-Why is it thought to be beneficial to health?
+Why are fermented products thought to be beneficial to health?

 Good bacteria and yeast have potential probiotic benefits, which means that the live micro-organisms could improve gut health.
 Bacteria species found in Kefir show high resistance to low pH and bile salts found in the gastrointestinal tract, meaning that are more likely to survive and still be alive when they reach the intestines.
 Dead bacteria, although still useful to our gut bacteria, are not as beneficial as bacteria that manage to stay alive.
 Some Kefir bacteria can also interfere with the binding of harmful bacteria to the inner layer of the intestines (mucosa), so preventing infection and illness.